wordware-ai/magnitude-fork/README.md

 For hosted, you just need a Magnitude API key.
 To use your own LLM providers and browser infra, see [self-hosting](#self-hosting).

-You can get a free API key by signing up at https://app.magnitude.run/signup in Settings -> API Keys.
+You can get a free API key by signing up at <a href="https://app.magnitude.run/signup" target="_blank">app.magnitude.run/signup</a> in Settings -> API Keys.
 Then set the `MAGNITUDE_API_KEY` environment variable:
 ```sh
 export MAGNITUDE_API_KEY=<your-api-key-here>
 ```